zhao-shihan/MACE-apptainer/README-mace.md

 **Pull the image by:**

-- **`apptainer pull oras://docker.io/zhaoshh/mace:<isx><aux>`**
+- **`apptainer pull oras://docker.io/zhaoshh/mace:<tag><aux>`**
-- **`<isx>` can be one of the followings: `avx2`, `avx`, `sse3`, and `tianhe2`.**
+- **`<tag>` can be one of the followings: `mpich`, `openmpi`, and `tianhe2`.**
 - **`<aux>` can be nothing or `-slim` (do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables).**

-For example, `apptainer pull oras://docker.io/zhaoshh/mace:avx2` pulls down an image compiled with avx2 ISX, `apptainer pull oras://docker.io/zhaoshh/mace:tianhe2-slim` pulls down an image specialized for Tianhe-2 and does not contain Geant4 data.
+For example, `apptainer pull oras://docker.io/zhaoshh/mace:mpich` pulls down an image that MPI library is MPICH, `apptainer pull oras://docker.io/zhaoshh/mace:tianhe2-slim` pulls down an image specialized for Tianhe-2 and does not contain Geant4 data.

-If you need a general-purposed image, and have no idea about CPU instruction sets, and you are not using an ancient computer (within 10 years), it is recommended to pull `avx2`:

-- `apptainer pull oras://docker.io/zhaoshh/mace:avx2`
+**You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to run do correct parallel computing.**

 If you are going to run the image on Tianhe-2 supercomputer, here is a specialization: